Elementix/PIESTracker/README.markdown

 A web-based tool to track your progress in the PIES model, created by Grok as an alternative to paper-based tracking.

-**Note:** Data is stored in your browser's local storage and may be lost if you clear browsing data (e.g., cookies and site data in Chrome).
+**Note:** Data is stored in your browser's local storage and may be lost if you clear browsing data (e.g., cookies, site data, etc.).
 Export your data regularly to avoid accidental loss.

 ## What is the PIES Model?